nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxe247/demo_apps/power_manager/example_board_readme.md

 When running the demo, the debug console shows the menu to tell how to set MCU to target power mode.

+This Power Manager demo uses notification callbacks around each power mode transition.
+Use the Power Mode Switch demo when the application only needs direct menu-driven power mode control without the notification framework.

 NOTE: Only input when the demo asks to input, input at other time might make the debug console overflow and get wrong result.
 ~~~~~~~~~~~~~~~~~~~~~